Inverted Hammer Candlesticks and Shooting Star Candlesticks

 This is a bearish reversal candle pattern.
 It occurs at top of a market trend.

-It occurs at the top of an up trend where the open price is same as the low and trading price then rallied up but was pushed back down to close near the open.
+It occurs at the top of an up trend where the open price is same as the low and trading price then rallied upward but was forced back downwards to close at near the open.

 Technical Analysis of Shooting Star Candle-stick

-A sell is completed when a candle closes below neckline, this is the opening of the candle on the left side of this pattern.
-The neck line in this instance is a support zone.
+A sell is completed when a candle closes below neckline, this is the opening of candle on the left side of this pattern.
+The neck-line in this instance is a support zone.

-Stop orders for the sell stock trades should be set a few pips above highest stock trading price on the recent high.
+Stop orders for the sell stock trade transactions should be set just a few pips above highest stock trading price in the recent high.

-The Shooting Star candlestick is named so because at the top of an upwards market trend this stock candle pattern looks like a shooting star up high in the sky.
+The Shooting Star candlestick is named so because at the top of an upwards market trend this stock candlestick pattern looks like a shooting star up high in the sky.